pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/lesson-notes/readme.md

 - `a` is smaller than `b`.
 Therefore it must move to the left.
 In order to move it to the left, we will return a value of `-1`.
 - `a` is larger than `b`.
 Therefore it must move to the right.
 In order to move it to the right, we will return a value of `1`.
 - `a` and `b` are the same.
-Therefore the order should not d.
+Therefore the order should not change.
 We will return a value of 0.

 #### Complete the function